Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/full-path-critique-framework-for-signed-language-writing-and-text-infrastructure/essay.md

 These are diagnostic labels, not substitutes for argument.
 The companion manual defines each pattern and gives review tests for applying them.

-## What This Framework Does Not Claim
+## Scope of the Framework

-This framework does not claim that all signed-language writing must be Sutton SignWriting.
+This framework is a review method, not a demand that every system become Sutton SignWriting or solve every layer alone.

-It does not claim that every useful system must solve the full path.
+It gives notation, transcription, semantic representation, video, gloss, annotation, bridge systems, Unicode, rendering systems, AI datasets, and public writing systems a fairer way to be described: each should be credited at the layer where it actually works.

-It does not claim that notation, transcription, semantic representation, video, gloss, annotation, bridge systems, Unicode, rendering systems, or AI datasets are unimportant.
+It also keeps adjacent authorities distinct.

-It does not claim that technical infrastructure proves literacy outcomes.
+Technical infrastructure does not by itself prove literacy outcomes.

-It does not claim that adoption evidence proves universal community preference.
+Adoption evidence does not automatically prove universal community preference.

-It does not claim that community preference automatically solves technical infrastructure.
+Community preference does not automatically solve technical infrastructure.

-It does not claim that standards recognition automatically creates production compatibility.
+Standards recognition does not automatically create production compatibility.

-It does not claim that public availability automatically grants data-use permission.
+Public availability does not automatically grant data-use permission.

-It does not claim that computational validity decides spelling quality, educational value, legal rights, or community legitimacy.
+Computational validity does not decide spelling quality, educational value, legal rights, or community legitimacy.

-It does not claim that the current Sutton SignWriting production ecosystem is beyond critique.
+Those boundaries make the framework stronger rather than narrower.

-It does claim that a full working signed-language writing system requires more than one successful layer, and that reviews should say exactly which layers a source handles, which it does not, and what would still be needed.
+A full working signed-language writing system requires more than one successful layer, and reviews should say exactly which layers a source handles, which it leaves to others, and what would still be needed.

 ## Conclusion